luiszugasti/ryersonbikes.com/content/activities/_index.md

 # Our Activities

-## Our main focus is to unite all Ryersonian Cyclists with rides.
-However, we also partake in partnerships with other student groups, take part in events at Ryerson and the community in general.
-Follow each link to learn more.
+## Our main focus is to unite Ryerson cyclists through rides and discussions.
+We also partake in Ryerson and community events with other student groups.
+Follow each link to learn more about our activities.